mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 ### Create Entities

-New states can be created in the following ways:
+You can create new entities on the canvas in the following ways:

+- **New States**:
-- Click the *Add state* button placed on the top right corner of the canvas
+    - Click the Add state button located in the top-right corner of the canvas.
-- Double click on canvas empty space.
+    - Double-click on an empty space within the canvas.

-New events can be created in the following way:
+- [New layout] **New Logic Blocks**: which includes commands/wait events and the external executor
+    - Drag and drop from the right handle of the source state to an empty area on the canvas.

+- **New Events**:
+    - [New layout] Drag and drop from the right handle of an external executor to the left handle of the target state or to an empty area of the canvas.
-- Drag and drop from the right handle of the source state to the left handle of the target state.
+    - [Old layout] Drag and drop from the right handle of the source state to the left handle of the target state.

-In addition, it is possible to create both a state and an event at the same time:
+Additionally, you can create
-- Drag and drop from the right handle of the source state to an empty area of the canvas.
+- [New layout] a logic block, event, and state simultaneously by dragging and dropping from the right handle of the source state to the left handle of the target state.

-This will create a new state and a new event that link the source state to the new state.
+- [Old layout] both a state and an event at the same time by drag and drop from the right handle of the source state to an empty area of the canvas.

-### Edit Entities

-Some properties of states and events can be edited directly on the canvas.
-In particular, both states and events position can be edited simply by dragging and dropping the entity into a new position.

-Finally, states with no command offer a select to set a command.

 ### Control Buttons